ontio/cross-chain/btc/cross-chain_transaction_construction_tool_user_manual.md

 ### Creating a Cross Chain BTC Transaction

 The **btctool** currently supports cross chain transactions on the test net and the private net.
-Creating and sending a transaction to the BTC test net will transafer the amount to the target chain's test net account.
+Creating and sending a transaction to the BTC test net will transfer the amount to the target chain's test net account.
 In case working with a private net configuration, you first need to setup a chain consortium environment and define a target chain, etc. This can be used to carry out testing.
 Please take note of the changes that need to be made when a network configuration changes.

 A sample cross chain transaction on the test net would involve the following steps: